-The physical components of this system overlap with the intercity bus, passenger rail and ferry system facilities in many places.
+There is also private contracted ferry service between Benicia, Martinez and South San Francisco from the 9th Street boat launch in Benicia ferry system facilities.
 Carpool and vanpool users often use the same parking lots as do the other system components.
-Additionally, there are also dedicated carpool lots that are not served by the bus system.
-The administrative and customer support system for countywide ridesharing is found through the Solano Mobility Call Center at the Suisun City Train Depot and in the STA offices.
-Maintenance and fueling is done by individual vehicle owners.
+There are also dedicated carpool lots that are not served by the bus system.
+The administrative and customer support system for countywide ridesharing is found through the Solano Mobility Call Center at the Suisun City Train